The Ultimate Criminal Justice Career Guide

 They help offenders join fitting support programs and treatments such as anger management or substance abuse.
 They enlist them to house assistance and vocational programs so that they can be employable.

 To become a probation officer, a bachelor’s degree in criminal justice, social work, psychology, or any related field is required.
-There are additional training and certifications needed to become a probation officer such as firearm certifications or a valid driver’s license.
+Additional training and certifications are needed to become a probation officer, such as firearm certifications or a valid driver’s license.

 Corrections Officer